COMMUNITY SERVICE AND FAQ

-Marketing Interns: College interns assist with social maintenance of CFWC’s website, Twitter and Facebook accounts, mailing list and Mailchimp email marketing.
-Other duties include: cataloguing event photos, designing promotional flyers, setting up and operating equipment for screenings and filmmaker workshops.
+Marketing Interns: College interns assist with social maintenance of CFWC’s website, Twitter and Facebook accounts, mailing list, and Mailchimp email marketing.
+Other duties include: cataloging event photos, designing promotional flyers, and setting up and operating equipment for screenings and filmmaker workshops.

 Frequently Asked Questions